penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

     ```
 If that is the case, double-check your database connection settings in the
 `/etc/zabbix/zabbix_server.d/database.conf` file and ensure that the database
 is properly populated as described in the previous steps.
+Also check firewall rules
+and when using PostgreSQL make sure that `pg_hba.conf` is correctly configured
+to allow connections from the Zabbix server.

 Let's check the Zabbix server service to see if it's enabled so that it survives
 a reboot